-The Office of the Integrity Commissioner of Ontario today filed its 2015-2016 annual report with the Speaker of the Ontario Legislative Assembly.
+The Office of the Integrity Commissioner of Ontario today filed its 2016-2017 annual report with the Speaker of the Legislative Assembly of Ontario.

-The report summarizes activity in all of the Office’s mandates, including samples of opinions provided to Members of Provincial Parliament, summaries of disclosure of wrongdoing case files and updates on changes to the lobbyists registry.
+The report summarizes the activity in all of the Office’s mandates, including anonymized samples of confidential advice provided to Members of Provincial Parliament and ministers’ staff, as well as summaries of disclosure of wrongdoing cases.

 Among the annual report highlights:

-- it handled 139 inquiries from ministers’ staff regarding ethical conduct, political activity and post-employment obligations;
+- it handled 172 inquiries from ministers’ staff regarding ethical conduct, political activity, and post-employment obligations;

 About the OIC